jonasrosland/collectiveaccess/README.md

 You should not use the latest tag, it is unstable and can break

-Please use from tag 1.0 onwards.
+Please use from tag 1.0.0 onwards.

+The `DISPLAY_NAME` is the name of your archive that will show in the tab title and on Pawtucket.

 ## Usage